 My background is that I’ve been an entrepreneur myself from 2000 till 2011, but in the mobile marketing and advertising space.
 So I’ve built companies together with two partners all the way from a startup to an IPO to a listing.
 So I think it’s an entrepreneurial experience in the companies and I have leveraged that experience in the companies we invest in.
 Then from 2011 till 2014 I’ve been an angel investor.
 I moved to Singapore in 2011 and started investing as an angel in in technology companies with a very broad focus, ecommerce, social media, but also FinTech and that’s where I started to work with Radboud.
 We did some deals sharing and co-investments, and then decided to set up Finch Capital.
 So that’s a bit about my work.

-Yeah, yeah.
+Hans: Yeah, yeah.
 2014 we started, we started Finch Capital, and so we currently managing two funds.
 The first fund is about 50 million USD and the second fund is 140 million USD.
-And I think where we differentiate ourselves is that we focus we were from the beginning focused on FinTech.
+And I think where we differentiate ourselves is that we focused from the beginning focused on FinTech.

 So in contrast to a lot of other VCs who have more kind of a general investment approach, we immediately focused on FinTech, because that’s where we saw the opportunity, had also to do with personal background, so I’ve made the investments in FinTech companies prior to Finch, and Radboud was a McKinsey partner and heavily involved in consulting a lot of finance institutions.
 So that’s one.